kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 * the command `shabka`, installed like `home-manager` which basically does the stuff the user wants to do on a regular basis that we currently have in `./scripts` ;
-* a `dotshabka` like directory for the user's personal preferences settings and default values for `shabka` options, or overriding stuff we define in `shabka`.
-We will refer to this as `dotshabka-user` ;
+* a `dotshabka` like directory for the user's hosts and personal preferences settings and default values for `shabka` options, or overriding stuff we define in `shabka`.
+We will refer to this as `dotshabka`.
-* a `dotshabka` like directory for the user's hosts.
-We will refer to this as `.shabka`.

 # Motivation
 [motivation]: #motivation